sbenedetti21/UTN-Vault/InterviewPrep/Technical Q.md

 ## Explain what ARIA and screenreaders are, and how to make a website accessible.

 ## Explain some of the pros and cons for CSS animations versus JavaScript animations.
+Depends on what you want to create as an animations.
+If you have to make an animation which you know has a state A and state B (initial and final) you can use a CSS transition.
+If you have multiple states, you might need an animation from JS.
+If you have the choice to select any, usually a transition is more perfotmant than a js animation.

 ## ¿What does CORS stand for and what issue does it address?